sbriggssjc/mca-gameday-camera/README.md

 python stream_to_youtube.py
 ```

-The default settings use the Jetson hardware H.264 encoder at
+The default settings use the software `libx264` encoder at
-1920x1080 and 30fps with a bitrate around **7.5&nbsp;Mbps**
+1920x1080 and 30fps with a bitrate around **13.5&nbsp;Mbps**.
-(YouTube's recommended range for 1080p).
-Output is written with `tee`
+Output is written with `tee` so a local MP4 recording is saved
-so a local MP4 recording is saved alongside the live RTMP stream.
+alongside the live RTMP stream.

 Additional options: